WordPress Performance

 These lines detect certain search engines that try to index these, and simply redirect them back to the original page URL, without running any PHP code.

-Use appropriate caching and compression
+Use appropriate caching

 Should I do anything else?